begoon/otp-generator-swiftui/README.md

 ]
 ```

 This file contains one account named "central".
 The secret (one-time password secret) is "DRFC7I3I6B2F4CCP" (base32), and the template to generate the generated password is "123456<@>".
 The password will be a concatenation of "123456" and the actual TOTP, for example, "123456410449".
+The "<@>" is the placeholder for TOTP.

 The configuration file can contain multiple accounts.